 - Shrink Fit

 To mating the high interference fit, it requires a very high temperature for heating the part to assemble the shaft with a hole.
 The external force is required for the mating parts.

 It provides minimal interference than force fits.
 Example: Stepped pulley of a conveyor, cylindrical grinding of a machine, etc.

-It requires medium interference which can be assembles by higher forces for cold forging or hot forging.
-Driving fits are more reliable than tight fit.
+It requires medium interference which can be assembled by higher forces for cold forging or hot forging.
+Driving fits are more reliable than tight fits.

 In transition fit, the tolerance zone of the shaft lies between the lower to the middle of the tolerance zone of the hole means here hole is smaller than the shaft.